MayNiklas/docker-csgo-server/README.md

 ## Configuration template

 Use `server.cfg.template` to add anything you'd like to include in the server configuration.
 Variables will be replaced accordingly.
+This requires you to build the container yourself from this repository.

 ## docker-compose.yml